-Becoming Windows 10 Insider used to be a major hassle, reserved only for Microsoft’s biggest fans and most dedicated developers.
-But with the official launch of Windows 10, getting into Microsoft’s preview program and sampling pre-release features is now a much simpler process.
+Becoming a Window Insider used to be a major hassle, reserved only for Microsoft’s biggest fans and most dedicated developers.
+But as we look forward to the launch of the first beta builds of Windows 11, it's a much simpler process.

-If you’ve been curious about Windows 10 Insider builds, but are wondering where to start, look no further.
+If you’ve been curious about becoming a Windows Insider with the intent of trying out Windows 11, look no further.
 Here’s what you need to know about the program, and how to join when ready.

 A few more disclaimers, coming straight from Microsoft: Only join the preview program if you don’t mind lots of updates and sudden changes, are comfortable with troubleshooting, can handle backing up and restoring an operating system, and know what an ISO is and how to use it.
 Microsoft also recommends only installing the preview on a PC that isn’t your daily driver.